Reconciliation Australia: Reconciliation Action Plans

 certified Indigenous businesses, through Supply Nation.

 The RAP program grew from eight organisations in 2006 to over 900 fully endorsed RAP programs by 2017.
 A 2013 survey which included more than 350 Australian organisations that then had a RAP found that 71% of workers in these organisations trusted each other, compared with 13% in the wider population.
 Around 77% of the RAP-organisation employees pride in Indigenous cultures, compared to 51% of the wider population.
 Co-chair Tom Calma said that said RAPs were changing workplace culture and attitudes, and were providing a basis for significant economic and social improvements.

 As examples of large corporations with RAPs, KPMG put its first one into place in 2017 and is as of 2021 working off its second one, on the "Elevate" model; while BORAL adopted their first plan in 2019, on the "Innovate" model.
 Griffith University in Queensland adopted its first RAP in 2010.

 Australian Reconciliation Network

-The Australian Reconciliation Network includes the following independently-run organisations, which organise activities and provide information:
+The Australian Reconciliation Network included the following independently-run organisations, which organised activities and provided information: